What

 Lubricating oils

-The fraction of the crude that has very many carbon atoms is used as
+The fraction of the crude that has very many carbon atoms is

 liquid lubricant.